mikecornflake/uBee512Launcher/README.md

 	  + If not: Does entry exist in "disks.alias"? (info flag if it does)
 	    + Is "disks.alias" entry valid? (checks both absolute and relative file paths).
 (Flag escalated to Error if not)
   + For --sram-file, --ide-a0, --tapei, --tapeo entries: Does file exist? (checks absolute and correct subfolder) (Error Flag if not)
++ "disk.alias" checks:
+  + Does the alias have a lookup filename? (warning flag if not)
+  + Does the lookup filename exist? (error flag if not)

 # TODO

 ## Short term (planned for 0.5beta)